Created: 23 Oct 2023

 Crafting an irresistible pitch

-Aligning your pitch with the pain points and market trends
+Ensuring that your pitch addresses pain points and trends in the market

 Building relationships with potential investors